-When you must not use the HUMALOG insulins
+When you must not use HUMALOG

-Do not use/inject HUMALOG insulins:
+- Do not use/inject HUMALOG: - if you have had an allergic reaction to HUMALOG or to any of the ingredients listed at the end of this leaflet (see 'Product Description').
+Signs of an allergic reaction include redness, swelling and itching at the injection site, rash, shortness of breath, fast pulse or sweating

-- if you have had an allergic reaction to HUMALOG, HUMALOG MIX25 or HUMALOG MIX50, or to any of the ingredients listed at the end of this leaflet (see 'Product Description').
-Signs of an allergic reaction include redness, swelling and itching at the injection site, rash, shortness of breath, fast pulse or sweating. - if the packaging is torn or shows signs of tampering. - if you are experiencing low blood sugar (hypoglycaemia). - if HUMALOG solution is cloudy, thickened, coloured or has solid pieces in it. - if HUMALOG MIX25 or HUMALOG MIX50 suspension is no longer cloudy white after gentle shaking or if it has solid pieces in it. - if the cartridge appears frosted.
+- if the packaging is torn or shows signs of tampering - if you are experiencing low blood sugar (hypoglycaemia) - if the vial appears frosted and the content is cloudy, thickened, coloured or has solid pieces in it - if the expiry date (EXP) on the pack has passed.